1zzowiebeha/PostreSQL/sqlnotes.md

 ILike is case-insensitive like

 # Group by & Having

+-- If you wanted to add up all the numbers you would not have a GROUP BY:
+-- The point of the GROUP BY is that you get a separate total for each employee.

 Group by allows you to group columns and functions within the same selection.